 - Procrastinate Before Taking Action

 Acting without thinking first is a surefire way to get yourself into trouble.
-The way to prevent this from happening is to take time to consider your actions before taking action.
+The way to prevent this from happening is to take time to consider your actions before taking actions.
 If you want to call your girlfriend because you are missing her right now, tell yourself that it will be okay to do so in an hour and get involved in some activity for the time being.
 Once an hour passes, consider how you are feeling.
 Are you still missing her?
 Is the pain that you feel still so overwhelming that you must call her now?
 If so, tell yourself that you’ll call her in another hour.
-You’ll eventually realize that, with time, the overwhelming feelings that you may experience in one (suggestion: at that) moment will fade away with time.
+You’ll eventually realize that, with time, the overwhelming feelings that you may experience in one moment will fade away with time.

 - Get Creative, Be Active, Do Something.

 The best way to overcome unwanted emotions is to find a way in which you can express them.
 If you’re a naturally creative person, you can express your feelings in a healthy way by choreographing a dance or writing a song that represents how you feel.
 If you are not so creative but you are more physical, you can go to the gym or go on a run to help work out your stress and to give yourself a rush of endorphins.
 If you’re neither creative nor physical, write your emotions down in a notebook or on a word document to let them go.
-No matter what activity you choose to do, make sure that it eases your emotions and it makes you happy.
+No matter what activity you choose to do, make sure that it eases your emotions and makes you happy.

 - Take a Break